 Prime Video’s Fallout, set 15 years after the Second Battle of Hoover Dam, is not treating any New Vegas ending as canon.
 The show’s creators are using a “fog of war” approach, in which no one really remembers exactly what happened.
 That means every ending from the game both happened and didn’t.
 We’ve already seen evidence of that, as the NCR doesn’t seem as powerful as it was 15 years prior.
 New Vegas itself also seems to have experienced a terrible battle that turned the once bustling entertainment center (it was mostly spared during the Great War) into a memorial of brutal battle.
 It seems Caesar’s Legion is just as weakened as its two former New Vegas enemies in Fallout season two.

-Caesar’s Legion Is Still a Dangerous Fallout Faction in the Prime Video Series
+Will Caesar’s Legion Return as a Faction in the Prime Video Fallout Series

 This post has affiliate links, which means we may earn advertising money if you buy something.
 This doesn’t cost you anything extra, we just have to give you the heads up for legal reasons.
 Click away!